Galaxy draw 1-1 with Sounders, eliminated from playoff race - WHIZ News

 CARSON, Calif.
 (AP) — Javier “Chicharito” Hernández scored in the 78th minute, but the LA Galaxy were eliminated from playoff contention in the Western Conference despite their 1-1 draw with the Seattle Sounders on Wednesday night.

-Raúl Ruidíaz scored his 11th goal of the season in the third minute of injury time for the defending MLS Cup champion Sounders, who have won just once in their last six games while falling out of the top spot in the Western Conference.
+Raúl Ruidíaz scored his 11th goal of the season in the third minute of injury time for the defending MLS Cup champion Sounders, who have won just once in their last six games while falling out of first place in the Western Conference.
+Seattle sits third in the West but is still in contention for the top spot thanks to this last-minute draw.

-The five-time MLS Cup champion Galaxy will miss the postseason for the third time in four years despite going unbeaten in the last two games under interim coach Dominic Kinnear.
+The five-time MLS Cup champion Galaxy will miss the postseason for the third time in four years despite going unbeaten in the last two games under interim coach Dominic Kinnear, finally gathering some momentum too late to save their season.

+“Every time there’s a coaching change, you hope for a positive response, and so far it’s been positive,” Kinnear said.
+“The play has been fun to watch, but also the way they’ve stuck together.
+It’s been tough, the way the season has gone.”

-Even a win over Seattle wouldn’t have saved the Galaxy’s hopes.
-Wins by the Colorado Rapids and San Jose Earthquakes on Wednesday night eliminated LA, which needed one of the two to lose in order to stay in the race.
+Even a victory over Seattle wouldn’t have saved the Galaxy’s hopes.
+Wins by the Colorado Rapids and San Jose Earthquakes on Wednesday night eliminated LA, which needed one of those two teams to lose in order to stay in the race.

 Chicharito converted his late strike off a good pass from Efraín Álvarez after a buildup with Cristian Pavón.
-Chicharito’s goal was just his second during the heralded Mexican forward’s injury-plagued first season in MLS.
+Chicharito’s goal was just his second in his 11 games during the heralded Mexican forward’s injury-plagued first season in MLS.

+“This was a bad season for me,” Hernández said.
+“I didn’t give them my best, but I wanted to show at least in these last games that that’s what I can give, because they deserve better.
+I deserve better.
+Everyone deserves better in this club.”

 Ruidíaz stole a point with the equalizer when Jordan Morris navigated among four Galaxy defenders and slipped a pass to Ruidíaz, whose shot went off Galaxy goalkeeper David Bingham and in.